Characterizing the Spectrum of the NTK via a Power Series Expansion: Expressing the NTK as a power series

 \section{Expressing the NTK as a power series}

-We derive a power series for the NTK under the following assumptions on the network initialization hyperparameters. \begin{assumption} The hyperparameters of the network satisfy $\gamma_w^2 + \gamma_b^2 = 1$, $\sigma_w^2 \expec_{Z \sim \cN(0,1)}[\phi(Z)^2] \leq 1$ and $\sigma_b^2 = 1 - \sigma_w^2\expec_{Z \sim \cN(0,1)} [\phi(Z)^2]$.
+The following assumption allows us to study a power series for the NTK of deep networks and with general activation functions.
+We remark that power series for the NTK of deep networks with positive homogeneous activation functions, namely ReLU, have been studied in prior works \cite{han2022fast, chen2021deep, bietti2021deep, geifman2022on}.
+We further remark that while these works focus on the asymptotics of the NTK spectrum we also study the large eigenvalues. \begin{assumption} The hyperparameters of the network satisfy $\gamma_w^2 + \gamma_b^2 = 1$, $\sigma_w^2 \expec_{Z \sim \cN(0,1)}[\phi(Z)^2] \leq 1$ and $\sigma_b^2 = 1 - \sigma_w^2\expec_{Z \sim \cN(0,1)} [\phi(Z)^2]$.
 The data is normalized so that $\norm{\vx_i}=1$ for all $i \in [n]$. \end{assumption} Recall under Assumption \ref{assumptions:kernel_regime} that the preactivations of the network are centered Gaussian processes \citep{neal1996, LeeBNSPS18}.
 Assumption~\ref{assumption:init_var_1} ensures the preactivation of each neuron has unit variance and thus is reminiscent of the \cite{LeCuBottOrrMull9812}, \cite{pmlr-v9-glorot10a} and \cite{7410480} initializations, which are designed to avoid vanishing and exploding gradients.
 We refer the reader to Appendix~\ref{appendix:unit_var_init} for a thorough discussion.
-Under Assumption~\ref{assumption:init_var_1} we will also show it is possible to write the NTK not only as a dot-product kernel, but also as an analytic power series on $[-1,1]$.
-In order to state this result recall, given a function $f \in L^2(\reals, \gamma)$, that we denote the $p$th normalized probabilist's Hermite coefficient of $f$ as $\mu_p(f)$, we refer the reader to Appendix~\ref{appendix:background_hermite} for an overview of the Hermite polynomials and their properties.
+Under Assumption~\ref{assumption:init_var_1} we will show it is possible to write the NTK not only as a dot-product kernel but also as an analytic power series on $[-1,1]$ and derive expressions for the coefficients.
+In order to state this result recall, given a function $f \in L^2(\reals, \gamma)$, that the $p$th normalized probabilist's Hermite coefficient of $f$ is denoted $\mu_p(f)$, we refer the reader to Appendix~\ref{appendix:background_hermite} for an overview of the Hermite polynomials and their properties.
 Furthermore, letting $\bar{a} = (a_j)_{j=0}^{\infty}$ denote a sequence of real numbers, then for any $p, k \in \ints_{\geq 0}$ we define

 where

 Here $\cJ(p,k)$ is the set of all $k$-tuples of nonnegative integers which sum to $p$ and $F(p,k,\bar{a})$ is therefore the sum of all ordered products of $k$ elements of $\bar{a}$ whose indices sum to $p$.
 We are now ready to state the key result of this section, Theorem~\ref{theorem:ntk_power_series}, whose proof is provided in Appendix~\ref{appendix:subsec:deriving_power_series}.